genedelisa/XcodeFileTemplates/README.md

 Run the install.sh script or copy manually if you don't like being bashed.

-The script will install them to ~/Library/Developer/Xcode/Templates/File\ Templates/FolderNameYouSpecifyOnTheCommandLine
+The script will install them to ~/Library/Developer/Xcode/Templates/File\
+Templates/FolderNameYouSpecifyOnTheCommandLine or my name if you run the script with no arguments.

+These templates will be in a menu with that folder name you specify.

 ## Blog post for this example.